cooperlyt/keycloak-phone-provider/README.md

   service provider and expiration time of tokens. (iii) Execute the additional step specified on selected service provider module README.md.
   3. Start Keycloak.
-  4. Now in Authentication page, copy the browser flow and add a subflow to the forms, then adding `OTP Over SMS` as a new execution.
-Don't forget to bind this flow copy as the de facto browser flow.
-  5. Finally, register the required actions `Update Phone Number` and `Configure OTP over SMS` in the Required Actions tab.

 i. add modules defs
 ```xml